MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 - Connect to the domain controller at startup using the configured DSA option
 - Query the domain controller for data on entities seen in network traffic, monitored events, and monitored ETW activities
+- Request member lists for local administrator groups from devices seen in network traffic, events and ETQ activities via a [SAM-R call](remote-calls-sam.md) made to the device.
+Collected data is used to calculate potential lateral movement paths.

 One sensor in each domain is defined as the *domain synchronizer*, and is responsible for tracking changes to the entities in the domain, like objects created, entity attributes tracked by Defender for Identity and so on.

 If a sensor detects activities in other domains, it queries the other domain via LDAP for more details.

-Defender for Identity requests the member list for the local administrator group from devices seen in network traffic, events, and ETQ activities via an [SAM-R call](remote-calls-sam.md) made to the device.
-Collected data is used to calculate potential lateral movement paths.

 >[!NOTE]
 >By default, Defender for Identity supports up to 30 credentials.
 To add more credentials, contact Defender for Identity support.